A Boundary Value Problem for a Class of Anisotropic Degenerate Parabolic-Hyperbolic Equations: Strong trace property

 \section{Strong trace property}

-In this section, we prove a strong trace property for the entropy solution of equation \eqref{e4.1}, which extends the strong trace property first established by Vasseur~\cite{Va}, for scalar conservation laws, when flux functions are almost everywhere non-dege\-nerate, which is a weaker version of \eqref{e1.TT} in the purely hyperbolic case when $d'=d$, so $d''=0$ and $b\equiv0$.
-In this connection, we recall that Panov~\cite{Pv} obtained an extension of the result in \cite{Va}, still for the hyperbolic case, dropping completely the non-dege\-neracy restriction over the flux function (see also \cite{KV}, concerning the same question in the one-dimensional case).
+In this section, we prove a strong trace property for the entropy solution of equation \eqref{e4.1}, which extends the strong trace property first established by Vasseur~\cite{Va}, for scalar conservation laws, when flux functions are almost everywhere non-degenerate, which corresponds to \eqref{e1.nondeg} in the purely hyperbolic case when $d'=d$, so $d''=0$ and $b\equiv0$.
+In this connection, we recall that Panov~\cite{Pv} obtained an extension of the result in \cite{Va}, still for the hyperbolic case, dropping completely the non-degeneracy restriction over the flux function (see also \cite{KV}, concerning the same question in the one-dimensional case).
 We also mention that in \cite{Kw} we find a first attempt to extend the trace property for degenerate parabolic equations in the isotropic case.

 Before passing to the statement and proof of the strong trace property, we would like to give a very brief overview of what the result means and the basic strategy of the proof.
 We are going to prove, in particular, that, given a strongly regular deformation for the hyperbolic boundary, based on a deformation for $\po\Om'$, the entropy solution of problem \eqref{e1.1}--\eqref{e1.4}, restricted to the corresponding family of surfaces, has a strong limit, in the $L^1$ sense, when approaching the hyperbolic boundary.
 The proof follows the steps of the proof in \cite{Va}, with the necessary adaptations for the parabolic equation \eqref{e1.1}.
 The proof starts by introducing the kinetic formulation for the entropy inequality for \eqref{e1.1}.
 Then, we apply Theorem~\ref{T:2.3'} in order to obtain a well defined weak trace for the kinetic $\chi$-function.
 The fact that $\chi$-functions assume values in $\{-1,0,1\}$ implies that, if the weak trace is a $\chi$-function, then the convergence is strong and the weak trace is, in fact, a strong trace, from where it easily follows the strong trace property for the entropy solution.
 To prove that the weak trace is a $\chi$-function, use is made of the localization (blow-up) method introduced in \cite{Va}.
 The idea is to fix a point in the boundary, arbitrarily chosen from a set of full measure, introduce new variables around this point, define a sequence of $\chi$-functions from the kinetic $\chi$- function by scaling these new variables by means of a parameter $\ve$, making $\ve\to0$, and applying a suitable version of the averaging lemma ({\em cf.} \cite{PB}) to show that the scaling sequence of $\chi$-functions converges strongly in $L_\loc^1$, and so its limit is a $\chi$-function.
 Since the initial functions for the scaling sequence are given by the corresponding scaling of the weak trace, which strongly converge to the value at the fixed point, the final step is then to prove, as in \cite{Va}, that the initial function of the limit is the limit of the initial functions.
 Now we pass to the rigorous statement and its proof.